ACTOTA/actota-api/README.md

 # server

 ## Project setup
-Requires a `.env` file in the root directory.
+- Requires a `.env` file in the root directory.
 Reference .env.example for the required environment variables.
+- Requires `credentials/service-account.json` for Google Cloud Storage access.

 ### Run locally
 To run, simply run the following command: